Field of Mars Environmental Education Centre

 Aboriginal classification systems

-Through sensory and hands-on activities, students will investigate how native plants found in the eucalypt forest are used by local Aboriginal Peoples.
-Students will use their observations and experiences to understand first-hand how Darug People classify plants by their use.
+Through sensory and hands-on activities, students will investigate the traditional uses of native plants to understand how Darug Peoples are classified their use.

 Syllabus outcomes and content